Create and submit a sitemap for your Webflow project — in 2 steps.

 Now, generating a sitemap alone isn't enough.
 You'll need to tell Google about your sitemap, and you can do that in one of two ways:

-You can tell Google about your sitemap without leaving the comfort of your Webflow dashboard.
+If you are using a custom sitemap and you have disabled Webflow's auto-generated sitemap, you can tell Google about your sitemap without leaving the comfort of your Webflow dashboard.
 Just type the path to your sitemap in your robots.txt file which is located right above the sitemap settings under Project settings > SEO under the Indexing section.

 Make sure to replace your-site.com with the actual domain your site is published on.

-Alternatively, you can submit your sitemap through your Google Search Console.
+Whether you've created a custom sitemap or are using Webflow's auto-generated sitemap, you can submit your sitemap through your Google Search Console.
 Choose the property (website) you want to submit the sitemap of, then Type “sitemap.xml” into the input field and press “submit”.

 Something went wrong while submitting the form.
 Please contact email@example.com